St Peter’s Square Vatican City – Private Tours of Rome And The Vatican Museum

 The proportions expand, the space becomes an illusion, and the dimensions are enhanced in an incredible and mystical scenography.

 This grandeur and architectural grandeur deliberately places man before his littleness in front of the Church in the representation of God.

-Every Sunday at 12 noon a crowd of pilgrims and onlookers gathers to attend the Angelus celebration and receives the blessing of the Holy Father imparted from the window of his study in the Apostolic Palace.
-Every Wednesday in St. Peter’s Square the Papal Audience is held, a unique event attended by people from all over the world.
+Every Sunday at noon, a crowd of pilgrims and onlookers gathers to attend the Angelus celebration.
+It receives the blessing of the Holy Father imparted from the window of his study in the Apostolic Palace.
+Every Wednesday in St. Peter’s Square, the Papal Audience is held, a unique event attended by people from all over the world.

-St Peter’s Square in Rome highlights the Vatican City, Vatican Museum.
+St Peter’s Square in Rome highlights the Vatican City and Vatican Museum.
 Special offers to organize official private guided tours for individuals, large or small groups.
-A selection of the best tours of Rome and the Vatican including skip the line tickets and exclusive entrances to enter the most important museums and art galleries of Rome.
+A selection of the best tours of Rome and the Vatican, including skip-the-line tickets and exclusive entrances to enter Rome’s most important museums and art galleries.
 Please do not hesitate to contact us to book your tour or holiday in Rome.